fpereiro/gotoB/tutorial.md

 ### What is the difference between a web page and a web application?

 A web page is static and doesn't change.
-In contrast, an application is a web page that is more than just a web page, because it has the potential to receive information from an user and then reflect it back.
+In contrast, an application is a web page that is more than just a web page, because it has the potential to receive information from an user and then be updated.
 The distinctive feature of an application is that what the user sees on the screen is updated without the page being refreshed or a link being clicked.

 ### The two sides of a web application